Danny Glover: Political activism

 On the foreign policy of the Obama administration, Glover said: "I think the Obama administration has followed the same playbook, to a large extent, almost verbatim, as the Bush administration.
 I don't see anything different...
-On the domestic side, look here: What's so clear is that this country from the outset is projecting the interests of wealth and property.
+On the domestic side, look here: What's so clear is that this country from the outset is protecting the interests of wealth and property.
 Look at the bailout of Wall Street.
 Why not the bailout of Main Street?
 He may be just a different face, and that face may happen to be black, and if it were Hillary Clinton, it would happen to be a woman....
 But what choices do they have within the structure?"

 Glover wrote the foreword to Phyllis Bennis' book, Challenging Empire: How People, Governments, and the UN Defy US Power.
 Glover is also a member of the board of directors of the Center for Economic and Policy Research, a think tank led by economist Dean Baker.